NSF Disclosure Guidance

 Person-month information included in current and pending support may differ from the person-months requested on the budget.
 For the Current and Pending Support submission, NSF is asking how much time the individual is planning to spend to complete the scope of work on the proposed project regardless of whether there is budgeted effort.
 If the individual will be spending time on the proposed project, then that time must be reported in Current and Pending Support.
 In instances when senior personnel are not actively working on a project, only years in which they are committing time should be listed.

 The NSF-approved current and pending support formats require person-months per year committed to the project, however, Penn’s fiscal year spans two calendar years.
 Which year should we include when reporting person-months per year?

 If you are reporting person-months that span two calendar years, you should enter the later year.
-For example, if your entry covers your organization’s fiscal year of June 2021 through May 2022, you would enter “2022” for the year and the number of person-months.
+For example, if your entry covers your Penn’s fiscal year of July 2022 through June 2023, you would enter “2023” for the year and the number of person-months.

 Is mentoring a trainee an example of a time commitment that must be reported in current and pending support?

-An individual need not identify any mentoring activities that take place as part of their regular appointment at Penn.
+Mentoring activities that take place as part of your regular appointment at Penn do not need to be included in current and pending support.
 If an external source provides support for the mentoring activity, the external support and associated time commitment should be included in the current and pending support submission.